FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Morton, Moreton, Moretone, Morten, Mortyn and others.

-Another 335 words (24 lines of text) are included under the topic Early Morten Notables in all our PDF Extended History products.
+Another 125 words (9 lines of text) are included under the topic Early Morten Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Morten family moved to Ireland, but this topic is not covered in this excerpt.
-Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: